 During the course of over two decades of researching and investing in non-public companies, we have identified five areas from which we expect to see significant numbers of high-growth companies emerge: new media, communication, alternative energy, education technology, and the consumerization of information technology.
 These broad markets produce disruptive technologies, reach a large addressable market and provide significant commercial opportunities.
 Within these areas we have identified broad trends that could create significant positive effects on growth such as globalization, consolidation, branding, convergence and network effects.
-From within these broad technology themes, we have selected six sub-segments in which we target companies for investment: social media, mobility, cloud computing, software-as-a-service applications, green technology and education technology.
+From within these broad technology themes, we have selected five sub-segments in which we target companies for investment: social-mobile, cloud computing, internet commerce, green technology and education technology.
 We remain focused on selecting market leaders within the sub-segments we have identified, while continuing to review our pipeline to ensure we are tracking the next phase of leaders.